A Productivity System that Works! Actions, Tasks and Goals – here’s how to do it

 - They could be long-term aspirations, or shorter-term objectives with measurable results – whichever you find more motivating

-- You can have personal goals and goals for each of your teams
+- You can have personal goals and goals for each of your workspaces

 - Try not to have too many goals, as the more you have, the harder they are to hit!